replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

           message: There are at least 4 cores in the cluster.
 ```

 In the above snippet, we make use of the `nodeResources` analyzer that gives us access to the `cpuCapacity`.
 In practice, you should always make sure you have the right Collectors and Analyzers defined for your Application preflight checks.
-At least they should check your Appication minimum system requirements.
+At least they should check your Application minimum system requirements.

 ### 5. Application Deployment